Register Merkur widget as custom element

 npm i @merkur/integration-custom-element --save

-The default Merkur template is prepared for SSR so we will remove in below sections useless parts and files to reconfigure default template to only client template.
-At first create new Merkur widget.
+The default Merkur template is prepared for SSR.
+In the following sections, we will remove unnecessary parts and files to reconfigure the template for client-side usage only.
+First, create a new Merkur widget as described in Getting started.

 Server part